luuranko/personal-chinese-dictionary/README.md

     - "xing" and "qi" both return words matching "xing qi", but "xi", "xin" or "q" will not
   - User can search for longer words by writing them with spaces or apostrophes separating syllables, or without using spaces or apostrophes if at least each but the last syllable has a tone marker or none have
     - "xing qi tian", "xing'qi'tian", "xing1'qi tian1", "xingqitian", "xing1qi1tian" and "xing1qi1tian1" all return words matching "xing1 qi1 tian1"
+- User can filter words by tag
+  - User can select tag to filter with from a dropdown menu, but by default no tag is selected and all results will be shown
+  - Pinyin and hanzi search still works on top of this

 ## Future features

 ### User experience improvements
-- Notification disappears after a time and/or can be dismissed by clicking
+- Notifications can be dismissed by clicking
-- User can modify words in the database
 - More functionality to searching
   - Smarter filtering by pinyin: search "xingqi1" should return "xing1 qi1", etc.
   - Support for searching with style pīnyīn instead of PIN1YIN1
-  - User can search with limited regular expressions
+  - User can filter pinyin with limited regular expressions
-  - User can search by tag
+    - support for OR and wildcard symbols
-  - User can search by translation and explanation
+  - User can filter by translation and explanation
 - Import words from a text file
 - Visual improvements
   - Show pinyin in a style like pīnyīn instead of PIN1YIN1
   - Pinyin is shown below the character
 - Mass modification options
   - User can change the name of a tag without modifying each word containing it individually
-- Choosing tags will be easier: existing tags can be chosen from a multi-choice dropdown list
 - Implementing radicals
   - Words display radicals contained within characters of the word
   - User can filter words by radical